Other Geologic Hazards

 Radon is a naturally occurring, colorless, odorless, inert, radioactive gas that has been linked to lung cancer.
 It is estimated that 40 percent of homes in Pennsylvania have radon levels above the U.S. EPA action guideline of 4 pCi/l.
-Radon in groundwater is also a health concern.
+Radon in groundwater also is a health concern.

-Radon is a decay product of the most abundant naturally occurring isotope of uranium, U238.
+Radon is a decay product of the most abundant naturally occurring isotope of uranium -- U238.
 Uranium and radon are found nearly everywhere in very small concentrations.